firepear/homefarm/docs/control_install.md

 First, create the controller image

 1. Install docker, if you haven't already :)
-1. In the directory of your choosing, run `'cd /home/alarm && git clone https://github.com/firepear/homefarm.git'`
+1. In the directory of your choosing, run `'git clone https://github.com/firepear/homefarm.git'`
     * This git clone will also hold your cluster configuration and act as the non-volatile storage for the container you're about to create, so put it somewhere reasonably stable.